 Optimizing calls to constant nodes directly into exceptions.

-not a is false, but this will expand.
+a is not ais false, but this will expand.

-getattrwith string argument and no default to simple attribute
+getattrwith string argument and no default to simple attribute access.

 Was handling “BreakException” and “ContinueException” in all loops that used

 When catching “ReturnValueException”, was raising an exception where a normal return was sufficient.
 Raising them now only where needed, which also means, function need not catch them ever.